To see if your older version of Orchestrator can be upgraded to a newer one, check the Orchestrator upgrade paths matrix in our Overview guide.

 |Pre 2020.10 Key Defaults - web.config||2020.10+ Key Defaults - UiPath.Orchestrator.dll.config|

 If you stored the packages in a custom location, during the installation you are asked for a new storage location.
 For silent installs, the

 STORAGE_LOCATION parameters become mandatory, unless you specifically add them in

 Storage.Location) prior to the upgrade.

-STORAGE_LOCATION parameters requested or ignored during an upgrade.
-The matrix takes into consideration the version you are upgrading from, and package location customization in both the previous version and 2020.10.
+STORAGE_LOCATION parameters are requested or ignored during an upgrade.
+The matrix takes into consideration the version you are upgrading from, as well as the package location customization in both the previous version and in 2020.10 and later.

 If, for any reason, package migration fails, you are presented with the following options:

 - Retry - Package migration is restarted.
 Packages that have already been migrated are skipped.

 - Abort - The installation is restarted.
 During the migration step, packages that have already been migrated are not skipped and are migrated again.
 For this reason, you may find duplicate files in different containers.
 This only happens when migrating from versions older than 2019.4.

 - Continue - The migration is being carried on with.